echoyaoli/data_cleaning_project_courera/README.txt

 ======================================================================

 Data:
-The data for the project (downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The data for the project was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ======================================================================

 The project contains following files: